-Auditions for the Chapel Choir are held from Monday, August 26, until Friday, September 6.
-The Chapel Choir sings in weekly the Sunday morning service during the school year, performs Handel's Messiah each December, and this coming spring will perform the American premiere of Scottish composer James MacMillan's St. Luke Passion.
+Auditions for the Chapel Choir are held from Monday, August 25, until Friday, September 5.
+The Chapel Choir sings weekly in the Sunday morning service during the school year, performs Handel's Messiah each December, and this coming spring will perform J. S. Bach's St. Matthew Passion.
 The Chapel Choir is conducted by Rodney Wynkoop.
-To schedule a friendly audition, call 919-684-3898 or email michael.lyle@duke.edu.
-The first of several open rehearsals for singers interested in joining the Chapel Choir will be held on Wednesday, August 28, 6:00-7:30 p.m.
-Other open rehearsals within the next few weeks can be found at http://chapel.duke.edu/worship/music/choirs.
+To schedule a friendly audition, call 919-684-3898 or email michael. lyle@duke.edu.
+The first of several open rehearsals for singers interested in joining the Chapel Choir will be held on Wednesday, August 27, 6:00-7:30 p.m.
+Course credit is available for Duke undergraduate students.
+Other open events for the Chapel Choir can be found at http://chapel.duke.edu/worship/music.